thiagokokada/nix-configs/README.md

 This config is not based on any previous available Flake-based Nix{OS} config, instead I choose to develop my own from the available examples and documentation.
-Some of the resources and repositories that helped me to build this config:
+Some of the repositories that helped me to build this config:

 - https://github.com/bqv/nixrc
 - https://github.com/colemickens/nixcfg